benjf/wbwcp-mean/README.md

 Initial dev setup:
 * clone this repo
 * 'cd' into the new directory
 * run 'bower install'
 * run 'npm install'
 * copy lib/config/env/test.js to lib/config/env/development.js and update the db name
 * start the mongo process (I usually just leave this running in a terminal tab)
- $ 'mongod'
+  * mongod
 * import the teams (double check the DB name!)
- $ mongoimport --db wbwcp-dev --collection teams --type json --file lib/config/seedteams.json --jsonArray
+  * mongoimport --db wbwcp-dev --collection teams --type json --file lib/config/seedteams.json --jsonArray
 * start the app - during start-up, Users and Matches will be created if the mongo collections (tables) are empty.
- $ grunt serve
+  * grunt serve

 What works:
 * User signup (no welcome email yet)
 * User login; update password, name and team name
 * Select match "choices" for first-round games.
 * View match "choices" for other users.
 * 'edit Match' form
   * Calculate points/pick after Match update

 To Do:
 * Password reset (you currently need to know the old one, and be logged in, to create a new one)
 * User signup captcha/token/something to prevent spam registrations.
 Even a hard-coded "invite/registration code"
 * Create Standings page
 * Create UI for WB News on home page
 * Timezone toggle?
 * Mad UI/UX love!